Couple people that set up a living trust in Florida

 The most important reason to get a living trust is to avoid probate.
 When an individual dies, most of their assets go through probate, a legal procedure that validates the deceased’s will, pays all debts, and administers the distribution of assets to designated heirs.

 Probate can be time-consuming, costly, and public.
-However, assets held in a revocable trust are not probated, and trust assets are distributed to named beneficiaries quickly and privately.
+However, assets held in a living trust are not probated, and trust assets are distributed to named beneficiaries quickly and privately.

 A revocable living trust can ensure children are cared for financially in their younger years.
 In your living trust agreement, you can stipulate the ages or milestones at which your children will receive trust distributions.
 This is especially important for parents of minor children because your living trust agreement can establish guidelines for managing family assets until your children reach a suitable age.